fgaravaglia/EnterpriseArchitectSystemPrompts/README.md

 TO DO LIST:

-- **Architecture Documentation Generator**: to complete examples
-- **Technology Assessment**: to complete example for framework comparison
+- **Architecture Documentation Generator**: to complete examples- **Technology Assessment**: to complete example for framework comparison

 ## 📂 Repository Structure